What is co-production?

-These workshops will explore what is meant by the word co-production and how co-production relates to the Wellbeing College.
+This workshop will explore what is meant by the word co-production and how it relates to the Wellbeing College.

 We will consider the importance of co-production and its wider impact.
 This is a topic for anyone that may be interested in utilising their lived experience or professional skillset to help others, both at work and in day-to-day life.